-This, one of the greatest masterpieces of Western art by Leonardo da Vinci, presents Cecilia Gallerani (ca. 1473–1536).
+One of the greatest masterpieces of Western art, The Lady with an Ermine by Leonardo da Vinci, presents Cecilia Gallerani (ca. 1473–1536).
 Young, beautiful and talented, especially in the areas of music and literature, she entered the Court of Milan and wrote poetry, unfortunately unknown today.
-She was the light of the Italian language and her contemporaries compared her to famous women in antiquity – she was even called a new Sappho.
+She was the light of the Italian language.
+Her contemporaries compared her to famous women in antiquity, she was even called a new Sappho.
 This enormously attracted Ludovico Sforza, the Duke of Milan, also known as ‘il Moro’ (the Moor).

 After Cecilia’s death, the portrait disappeared for several centuries before it resurfaced in Poland in 1800.
-For years, it was erroneously considered to be the likeness of the so-called ‘Belle Ferronière’, a reputed mistress of King Francis I, as evidenced by the inscription LA BELE FERONIERE / LEONARD D’AWINCI in the upper left corner alongside the artist’s surname, which is spelled in the Polish manner.
-But, considering Polish history in the 20th century, it is amazing that the painting actually survived.
+For years, it was erroneously considered to be the likeness of the so-called ‘Belle Ferronière’, a reputed mistress of King Francis I. This is evidenced by the inscription LA BELE FERONIERE / LEONARD D’AWINCI in the upper left corner alongside the artist’s surname, which is spelled in the Polish manner.
+However, considering Polish history in the 20th century, it is amazing that the painting actually survived.
 Tugged back-and-forth between Poland and Germany during the German occupation of Poland, The Lady miraculously survived World War II (unlike Raphael’s famous Portrait of a Young Man).
 In 1939, after the Nazi invasion of Poland, an SS soldier’s footprint was found on it.
 Now, The Lady is safe in the National Museum in Krakow.

 The Lady has another secret.
 French scientist Pascal Cotte spent three years on an investigation which in 2014 revealed that Leonardo actually painted the work not just in one, but in three clearly differentiated stages.
 His first version was a simple portrait, with no animal.
 In the second attempt, the painter included a small grey ermine.
 In the third and final stage, the animal was transformed into a large white ermine.